cybertraining-dsc/reu2022/project/install.md

 $ xcode-select --install
 ```

 This will install all the necessary command line tools.
+Xcode can be used as an IDE, but for
+the most part will not be used outside the command line tools it provides.

 ### Cloudmesh